Is It Worth Visiting Big Pit Mining Museum, Wales?

 Yes, Really!

-We happened across the Big Pit mining museum and stopped to check it out.
+We happened across the Big Pit Mining Museum and stopped to check it out.

 One of the most fantastic things about Big Pit, and there are many, is that it’s FREE!
 I’m a cheapskate budget traveller, so anything free, particularly if it’s great for the kids, is a winner, but this place was outstanding, fantastic and excellent.
 Want to see more?

-The men helping us get kitted out and guiding us were all real ex-miners and they were gorgeous, beautiful accents and so much to tell us.
 They talked about the history of the mine, how the little children used to sit in the dark and the cold opening and closing doors all day, took us to the underground stables where the pit ponies lived and showed us the cramped coal faces where men would work by hand, bent double under the low roof.

-When we came back to the surface we explored to pit head baths and discovered that the miners’ wives were the real heroes in those days.
-Before those baths opened their men would return black, in body and in clothes, everything would be scrubbed to get the coal dust out, every night, by hand with water boiled in a kettle, they were tough in those days.
-Once the baths opened they only had the clothes to worry about.
+Before those baths opened their men would return black, in body and in clothes, everything would be scrubbed to get the coal dust out, every night, by hand with water boiled in a kettle.
+They were tough in those days.
+Once the baths opened they only had the miners’ clothes to keep clean.

-There were re-creations of miners homes and a mine simulation with modern mining technology.
+There were re-creations of miners’ homes and a mine simulation with modern mining technology.
 The boys adored it and learned loads.
-Fossil fuels and non renewable resources are very much on the Australian curriculum, we had the best lesson possible at Big Pit that day.
+Fossil fuels and non-renewable resources are very much on the Australian curriculum, we had the best lesson possible at Big Pit that day.

 Where to Stay Near Big Pit